Updated: Oct 28

 Is the tax card a physical card?

 No, the tax card is a virtual instrument that tells your employer how much they need to tax you before they pay your salary.
 Tax cards can be ordered through SKAT.
 If you use a wrong tax card, you may end up paying too little taxes, which the Danish government will take back in a yearly tax statement at the end of the year.
 In other words, it is in your best interest to order the right tax card to avoid complications.

 What tax card do I use for SU?

-It is recommended to keep your SU on your primary tax card, so you can use your fradrag and get the most money from the SU.
+It is recommended to keep your SU on your primary tax card (A-kort), so you can use your fradrag and get the most amount of money from SU.
 If this is the case, make sure to inform your employer to use your B-kort.
 Otherwise, you may end up paying too little tax.